-It’s not quite the pie that fills up the dessert table, but a it’s a darn good pie nonetheless.
+Any form of pot pie is just so good.
+It’s not the pie that fills up the Thanksgiving dessert table (hello pumpkin pie!), but it’s a darn good pie nonetheless.

 Skillet Pot Pie

 - 1 cup unsalted butter, cubed and cold

 - 1/2-3/4 cup ice cold water

 - 1 cup chopped onion (about 1 small onion)

 - 1 and 1/2 cups sliced carrots (about 3-4 carrots)

 - 1 cup sliced celery (about 2-3 stalks)